IvanKozak02/library-manager-app-test-project/README.md

 # Web application for managing a library

-I needed to build a simple web app for managing a library with books and authors.
+This web application allows users to manage a library with books and authors.

-The app was divided into two parts.
-Frontend part was written using React library, Redux state management system, react-router-dom and pure CSS.
-Server part was developed with NodeJS + ExpressJS.
-Uploading images to the server was implemented using multer library.
+# Frontend
+The frontend is built using:

+ * React for building the UI.
+ * Redux for state management.
+ * React Router DOM for navigation.
+ * Pure CSS for styling.

+# Backend
+The backend is developed with:

+ * Node.js and Express.js for creating the server.
+ * Multer for handling image uploads.

+# Installation and Usage

-To start using application you should follow these steps:
+To start using the application, follow these steps in terminal:

 1. cd frontend
 2. npm install
 3. npm run dev
-3. cd backend
+4. cd backend
-4. npm install
+5. npm install
-5. npm start
+6. npm start
-6. follow this link in browser http://localhost:5173
+7. Open your browser and go to http://localhost:5173 to use the application.

 Application has simple user-friendly interface.